ThaielAran/Web2-TPE3/README.md

 (_All fields are required_)

 ### PUT: /reviews/:id
-Updates values (send through body) on a review on database.
+Updates values (send through body) on a review on database.When executed successfully returns the modified review.
 * **e.g PUT  https://localhost/WEB2TPE3/api/reviews/1** : edits review with id 1 with following data (send through HTTPRequest body)
 ```json
  {